There are no statewide elections in Idaho in 2021.

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons upon the completion of their parole or probation.

 ID Requirements for Voting: Photo ID is required.
 If one is not shown a voter can sign an affidavit affirming their identity.

 Absentee Voting: Any Idaho voter can request an absentee ballot, no excuse is required.
 Voters can contact their County Clerk’s office or fill out an online form.
-The request must be mailed in at least 11 days before the election for a ballot to be mailed to you, absentee ballots can also be cast in-person at the County Clerk’s office until the day before the election.
+The request must be received by the elections office at least 11 days before the election for a ballot to be mailed to you, absentee ballots can also be cast in-person at the County Clerk’s office until the day before the election.
 Download the application here.

 Gender Gaps in Representation

 Idaho is one of 13 states that does not have any women in its Congressional delegation.
 However, Idaho ranks 15th in the country for the representation of women in the State Legislature.

 Idaho had slightly higher voter turnout than the United States overall for both men and women in the 2016 Elections.

 Percent Voter Turnout by Race